kazuto-nishimori/Open-Source-GIS/lab6/index.md

-# Lab Six: OpenStreetMap Data on PostGIS
+# OpenStreetMap Data on PostGIS

 ## Table of Contents